AstaDru/eCommerceProject/README.md

 ### Collaborators
 _Sironi invested a lot of time to create this project with me.
 He had great ideas that we put together and added to this project._

-_Astra has shown that she can develop products of great quality given the right tools and team, I felt like i was bringing her concepts to life.
+_Asta has shown that she can develop products of great quality given the right tools and team, I felt like i was bringing her concepts to life.
 Thank you_

-_This is a product of [Astra](https://github.com/AstaDru) and [Sironi](https://github.com/Sironi-00)'s hard work, and has helped us further learn about the greatness and stress for web development.
+_This is a product of [Asta](https://github.com/AstaDru) and [Sironi](https://github.com/Sironi-00)'s hard work, and has helped us further learn about the greatness and stress for web development.
 "Many little components combine to form one great structure" and this project has made use feel closer to our goals._

-### License
+## License
 - This project is under MIT license.
 - [More about this license](https://mit-license.org/)